Weber House (Guttenberg, Iowa)

 The Weber House is a historic building located in Guttenberg, Iowa, United States.
 It was built by Dr. Weber, a German immigrant surgeon, sometime before 1858.
 It is also possible his name was George Wehmer.
 Subsequently, the house was associated with the Freidlein and Zimmerman families who owned a nearby saw mill and lumber yard.
 Initially, the 1½-story brick structure was in a "T" shape with a full size porch across the front.
-The house has been added onto on the rear.
+The house has been added onto the rear.
 A two-frame kitchen wing had been added to the north side around 1900, and is no longer extant.
 There was also a summer kitchen on the property at one time.
 The building was listed on the National Register of Historic Places in 1984.